semdial/semdial-proceedings/README.md

 make sure you have the proper python packages:

-`pip install stop_words python-slugify texsoup
+`pip install stop_words python-slugify texsoup`

+Then, run

 run `make clean && make`